assemble/grunt-assemble-wordcount/README.md

 > Assemble plugin for displaying wordcount and average reading time on blog posts or pages.

+**Heads up!** v0.4.0 or greater of this plugin depend on Assemble v0.5.0.
+This plugin will not work with Assemble v0.4.0!

 ## Quickstart
 In the command line, run: